Creating a Substance Abuse Treatment Plan

 What Is a Substance Abuse Treatment Plan?

-A substance abuse treatment plan is a document tailored to the individual's specific needs.
+A substance abuse treatment plan is a clinical document tailored to the individual's specific needs.
 Treatment plans are commonly used as a bridge between evaluation and treatment.
-This document centers around the patient's diagnosis and their reasons for seeking treatment.
-All treatment plans are different, but they usually consist of many simple components surrounding a patient's information and how a therapist will administer their treatment.
-For those who deal with substance abuse, a treatment plan is often the first step on the road to recovery.
+The treatment plan centers around the patient's diagnosis and its manifestations and it defines the short and long-term goals of treatment.
+All treatment plans are different, but the goals and interventions align with how the clinician will administer the patient's treatment.
+For patients struggling with addiction, a treatment plan is often the first step on the road to recovery.

-A patient's willingness to participate in a collaborative treatment plan may indicate their desire for help.
-Professionals develop these plans to build personalized solutions, set realistic expectations and recommend treatment options.
+A patient's willingness to participate in a collaborative addiction treatment plan may indicate their desire for help.
+Addiction professionals develop these plans to build personalized solutions, set realistic expectations, and recommend treatment options.
 A general substance abuse treatment plan usually includes:

 • An overview of the major goals of treatment.